 Gingerbread topped Christmas cake – Rich fruitcake covered with marzipan & royal icing, topped with gingerbread stars & snowflakes.
 Quick & easy to decorate.

 You’ve probably all decorated your Christmas cakes (if you have one) already, what with it being Christmas eve eve today (already!
 How?!); but on the off chance that you haven’t yet gotten round to it, I thought I would share how I’ve chosen to decorate mine this year.

-The cake recipe I used is my rich Christmas fruitcake, so the marzipan and royal icing quantities given below are the amount to cover an 18cm round but very tall fruitcake.
+The cake recipe I used for this gingerbread topped Christmas cake is my rich Christmas fruitcake, so the marzipan and royal icing quantities given below are the amount to cover an 18cm round but very tall fruitcake.
 The amount given should also be fine for a 20 or 23cm round cake as well.

 Gingerbread Topped Christmas Cake

 - 80 g (1/3 + 1/8 cup) light brown soft sugar

 - 240 g (2 cups) plain flour

 - 235 g (2 + 1/3 cups) icing (powdered) sugar sifted